LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 ```
 ### Step 3: Building the dictaphone controls and page elements

-Now, we will add some page elements to access our dictaphone and print the words to the page.
-We will need three buttons: *stop, listen,* and *reset* - to control the dictaphone and to reset the transcript.
+We will add some page elements to access our dictaphone and print the words to the page.
+We will need three buttons: *stop, listen,* and *reset* - to control the dictaphone and reset the transcript.
 We may also want to add an indicator that informs the user if the dictaphone is listening or not.
 Within Dictaphone's return div create the following elements:

 1. A span that houses a ternary conditional that uses the *listening* prop of *useSpeechRecognition* to tell if the dictaphone is currently accessing the microphone or not.
-Add a 'Listening:' label for clarity reasons (Please see below diagram for clearer explanation).
+Add a 'Listening:' label for clarity reasons (Please see below diagram for more precise explanation).
 2. A *reset* button that will use the built-in function resetTranscript to- you guessed it- reset the transcript.
 3. A *listen* and *stop* button that will use the functions *listenContinuously* and *SpeechRecogniton.stopListening* respectively to control the dictaphone.
 4. One last span where we are housing our transcript.